Damian-Nell/FossilFriends/README.md

 ### Hunger Game ###

  - A total of 30 apples will drop.
- - you control your dinosaur with your mouse to catch the falling apples.
+ - You control your dinosaur with your mouse to catch the falling apples.

 ![Hunger Game](Resources/Images/Others/HungerGIF.gif)